casper-network/docs-archive/technical-framework/global-state/communications.md

 As we established in the [Node Discovery](communications.md#node-discovery) section the nodes maintain a list of peers using a Kademlia table.
 The table has one bucket for each possible distance between the bits of their IDs, and they pick a number _k_ to be length of the list of nodes in each of these buckets that they keep track of.

 In statistical terms, half of the nodes in the network will fall in the first bucket, since the first bit of their ID will either be 0 or 1.
 Similarly each subsequent bucket holds half of the remainder of the network.
-Since _k_ is the same for each bucket, this means that nodes can track many more of their closest neighbours then the ones which are far away from them.
+Since _k_ is the same for each bucket, this means that nodes can track many more of their closest neighbours than the ones which are far away from them.
 This is why in Kademlia, as we perform lookups, we get closer and closer to the best possible match anyone knows about.

 In practice this means that if we have a network of 50 nodes and a _k_ of 10, then from the perspective of any given peer, 25 nodes fall into the first bucket, but it only tracks 10 of them, ergo it will never gossip to 15 nodes from the other half that it doesn't have the room to track in its table.